neoform/PHP-Neoform/README.md

 * **MVC** an easy to use model view controller setup that allows a great deal of flexibility in URLs.
 * **Multi-language support** the built in locale tools allow not only for easy translation of content, but also multi language URLs.
 * **Strong authentication** the built in authentication is fast, efficient and secure.
 All passwords are salted and hashed using industry standard techniques.
+* **Full ACL** the built in ACL makes use of users, groups, roles and resources.
+The ACL is very efficient and makes at most 2 calls to cache to verify if a user has the required access.

 Documentation can be found here: [PHP Neoform Documentation](https://github.com/neoform/PHP-Neoform/wiki/Index)